HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Collection Procedure

 \subsubsection{Eye gaze}

-Participant eyegaze direction was captured by a Pupil Labs Pupil\cite{pupillabswebsite}\cite{PupilLabsAcademic} sensor.
-This sensor consists of a glasses-like frame with an infrared camera with infrared illumination mounted below each eye for dark pupil tracking, plus a third RGB camera oriented outward to capture egocentric video.
+Participant eye gaze direction was captured by a Pupil Labs Pupil \citep{pupillabswebsite, PupilLabsAcademic} sensor.
+This sensor consists of a glasses-like frame with two infrared cameras with infrared illumination mounted below each eye for dark pupil tracking, plus a third RGB camera oriented outward to capture egocentric video.
 The eye cameras capture video at 120 Hz, and pupil labs software detects the pupil pixel center.
-Before data is captured, the pupil locations and world camera videos are calibrated by placing a marker in the field of view of the participant at several points and asking the participant to look at the center of the marker (``manual marker calibration'').
-For most of the participants, this calibration routine was recorded; it is available in the \texttt{calib} folder for each participant.
-In addition, the calibration is checked by asking the participants to look at particular places in the scene periodically (between each condition); recordings of these procedures are found in the \texttt{check} folders.
+Before data were captured, the pupil locations and world camera videos were calibrated by asking the participant to look at the center of the marker held in front of them by the researcher (``manual marker calibration'').
+This calibration routine was recorded for most participants and is made available in the \texttt{calib} folder.
+The calibration is verified between each condition by asking participants to look at particular places in the scene.
+These checks are recorded and made available in the \texttt{check} folders.